Lapo Elkann: Juventus F.C.

-Unlike other members of the Agnelli–Elkann family like his brother, John Elkann, and his cousin, Andrea Agnelli, Elkann did not held any role in the association football club Juventus.
+Unlike other members of the Agnelli–Elkann family like his brother, John Elkann, and his cousin, Andrea Agnelli, Elkann did not hold any role in the association football club Juventus.
 He remains a supporter of the club, got the club's emblem tattooed on his right arm, among his many tattoos, and engages with tifosi on social media.
 In February 2023, some observers and commentators, after the club's technocratic management was over, made the name of Elkann as a future Juventus chairman; both Exor, the family holding company, and Elkann denied this.
 That same month, he criticized Evelina Christillin, a member of the FIFA Council, for her negative comments about the budget situation of the club.

 Yachting

 Elkann shares his grandfather's love for yachting, which served as inspiration for his home in Milan.
 The house was subject of a photoshoot by Architectural Digest.
 About his inspiration from the nautical world, he said: "I don't like houses, so I decided that this place would be redesigned to look like a ship and evoke the ocean."